-Unless your oncologist has told you to avoid them, the microbes in fermented probiotic foods like kimchi and sauerkraut can be very helpful to our GI systems.
-It can be hard though to add these foods to your diet if you didn’t grow up with them.
+Unless advised by the oncologist to avoid them, the microbes in fermented probiotic foods like kimchi and sauerkraut can be very helpful to the GI systems.
+It can be hard though to add these... foods to the diet if not used to them.
 This simple recipe is a good place to start.
-It uses Napa cabbage kimchi to make a spicy delicious broth that you can either add noodles to or just sip on as you would a cup of tea.
-Either way, it’s tasty, warming and good for you.
+It uses Napa cabbage kimchi to make a spicy delicious broth that can be either added to the noodles or just sip on like a cup of tea.
+Either way, it’s tasty, warming and good.

-You can find both kombu and mirin in the Macrobiotic section of the health food store.
+Find both kombu and mirin in the macrobiotic section of the health food store.

 Kimchi is made from vegetables fermented in a spicy hot pepper paste.
 It can be found in many Asian markets, the most common being made from Napa cabbage.
-But any kind of seasonal vegetable can be used for kimchi – carrots, daikon, red radishes, seaweed.
+But any kind of seasonal vegetable can be used for kimchi.
+Some examples are carrots, daikon, red radishes or seaweed.
 Anything.
-See what you can find experiment to find the one you enjoy the most.
+Experiment to find the preferred one.